adam-bates/dayforce-clocker/README.md

 3. Create a new function in the service, copying the code from https://github.com/adam-bates/dayforce-clocker/blob/master/twilio/welcome.js
 4. Set the environment variable `HEROKU_APP_NAME` in the settings (above the "deploy all" button)
 5. Save and deploy
+6. Go to your Twilio phone number: https://www.twilio.com/console/phone-numbers
+7. Configure the function down at the bottom under "Messaging"
+    - Configure with: Functions
+    - A message comes in: Function
+    - Service: {service-name}
+    - Environment: ui
+    - Function path: {function-name}
+8. Save!

 #### AWS Lambda (reminder texts)